soumyashisk/contact-form-example-expressjs/README.md

 npm install
 node index.js

-# Then open http://localhost:3000 in your browser
+# Then open http://localhost:3000 in your bmassageser
 ```

 ## Quickstart — Bun (optional)